rust-lang/blog.rust-lang.org/posts/c-abi-changes-for-wasm32-unknown-unknown.md

 both the Rust compiler and LLVM.
 This will change in a future version of the Rust compiler and the [official C ABI][tool-conventions] will be used instead.

+This post details some history behind this change and the rationale for why it's being announced here, but you can skip straight to ["Am I affected?"](#am-i-affected) as well.

 [tool-conventions]: https://github.com/WebAssembly/tool-conventions/blob/main/BasicCABI.md
 [leak-details]: https://github.com/rust-lang/rust/issues/115666